Seattle’s 51-day dry streak is over, barely. More drizzle is on the way, then the heat returns.

 While there had been drizzles in neighborhoods throughout the region prior to Thursday night, Seattle-Tacoma International Airport, where the city’s weather is officially recorded, last reported measurable rain on June 14.

-Light rain on and off is expected Friday morning throughout the Puget Sound region with more rain potentially on the way through the afternoon north of Seattle, said weather service meteorologist Carly Kovacik.
+Light rain on and off is expected Friday morning throughout the Puget Sound region, with more rain potentially on the way through the afternoon north of Seattle, said weather service meteorologist Carly Kovacik.

 The weather, coming in from the Pacific Ocean, also pushed smoke in the upper atmosphere to the east, said Kovacik.